1Ben & Jerry

 After the atomic bombs were dropped on Hiroshima and Nagasaki, 13% of the US people were in favor of "killing off" all Japanese people.
 And after Japan surrendered, 22.7% of Americans wished more atomic bombs had been dropped.

 22. A man named Christopher Knight probably holds the record for the most burglaries committed.
-He was a hermit that lived in the Maine woods and avoided human contact for almost 30 years.
+He was a hermit who lived in the Maine woods and avoided human contact for almost 30 years.

 23. A one pound onion has 191 calories, a blooming onion from Outback Steakhouse has 1954 calories.